wduquette/molt/notes/journal.md

 Things to remember to do soon:

+*   Consider implementing `TryInto<T>` for the standard data reps.
+    *   Can't implement `TryFrom<T>` because I don't own the data reps.
+If I define MoltList as a newtype, I could define `TryFrom<Value>` for MoltList.
 *   Implement Debug for Value.
 Should output a pair, `Value[string_rep,data_rep]`, or something like that.
+    *   The derived Debug displays everything, but reveals internals.
+    *   Non-trivial: both string_reps and data_reps can be quite large.
+Need to ponder just what I want.
+The above suggests one line, which isn't it.
 *   There are a bunch of internal "parse_*" routines in interp.rs that return `MoltResult` but should possibly return `Result<String,ResultCode>`.
 *   MoltList should maybe be a newtype with helper methods.
+    *   Or, possibly, Value should have additional helper methods and `From<T>` implementations, e.g., `From<&Vec<Value>>`

 ### 2019-06-22 (Saturday)
 *   Implemented From<T> for the standard Value data representations.